What is the Meaning of Expenditure?

 What is the Meaning of Sunk Cost?

 A sunk cost is a cost that has already been incurred and is not recoverable.
-It is usually not relevant to a decision concerning present or future alternatives.
+Businesspeople are sometimes unwilling to "walk away" from sunk costs and sometimes need reminding that sunk costs are usually not relevant for decisions about present or future alternatives.
 Two well-known phrases capture the sense in which financial professionals generally view sunk costs:

 - "It's water under the bridge"